Content on this page was generated by AI and has not been manually reviewed.

 4 Will Proton VPN slow down Edge browsing?

 Some slowdown is possible, especially on long-distance servers or under heavy network load.
 Choosing a nearby server and using WireGuard usually minimizes impact.
-How to use ultrasurf vpn to bypass censorship, protect privacy, and stay safe online in 2025
+Microsoft edge vpn not working 2026

 5 Does Proton VPN have a kill switch?